eclipsesource/jsonforms/partials/docs/firstform.md

 </html>
 ```

 Now you are able to create forms and integrate them into your web application.
-We recommend you to continue with the section [Custom Renderer](#/docs/customrenderer), which explains how you can customize and extend the default look and feel of your forms.
+We recommend you to take a look at the all available core UI schema elements as outlined in [our UI schema elements article](#/docs/uischema).
+Furthermore it is probably useful to take a look at the [custom renderers article](#/docs/customrenderer), which explains how you can customize and extend the default look and feel of your forms.